 Aim for a meaningful career, with the fast-tracked Graduate Certificate in Planetary Health, focused on crucial global and local issues.

-Planetary health addresses the relationship between the health of the planet and health of communities, understanding that each profoundly impacts the other.
+Planetary health addresses the relationship between the health of people, place and the planet, understanding that each profoundly impacts the other.

-Drawing on a range of disciplines, this course focuses on finding local solutions while sharing learning with communities around the world.
-It allows you to build on your knowledge in almost any field – from community development, health or education, to science or business – and take your career in a more meaningful direction.
+Drawing across a range of disciplines, this course focuses on finding local solutions while sharing knowledge with communities around the world.
+The course allows you to build on your knowledge in almost any field – whether community development, health or education, across sciences or business – to take your career in a more meaningful direction.

 You'll explore pressing issues including climate change and disaster response, and important viewpoints such as Aboriginal knowledges and local community needs.

 Graduating with practical knowledge, you'll be prepared to design and apply innovative responses to issues in your workplace and community – creating healthier, fairer, more sustainable environments.

 This new course is designed and developed in four-week mode, which means you study one unit (subject) at a time over four weeks, rather than juggling several units at once.
 And with its focused timetables and smaller, collaborative classes, VU’s Block Model gives you more time to connect with your peers, lecturers and industry partners, helping you to build strong professional networks.

 The VU Block Model has improved our student results and engagement, and has won multiple international awards for innovation and excellence.